symotif/vejove/README.md

 You can preview the production build with `npm run preview`.

-> To deploy your app, you may need to install an [adapter](https://kit.svelte.dev/docs/adapters) for your target environment.

-# Development

-## setup
-1. clone
-2. `npm i`

-## running with hot module reloading
+## Developing Full Guide (includes HMR!)

+First make sure you have your SDK for android and/or iOS.
+And if you are using a physical device, make sure

+Steps:
-1. (optional) plug in android device
+1. (optional) plug in physical device
 2. `npm run build`
-3. `npm run dev` in another terminal (you gotta keep this running while you code)
+3. In another terminal, run `npm run dev` and don't close it while you code.
+This will keep Vite running for HMR.
 4. `npx cap sync`
-5. `npx cap run android`
+5. `npx cap run android` or `npx cap run ios`
-6. choose your android device
+6. Choose your device in the terminal to code on!

-`npx cap copy` might be needed betwwen steps 4 and 5 when setting this up
+Note: `npx cap copy` might be needed between steps 4 and 5 when setting this up.

-# production

-to install it on your device:
+# Installing Vejove to your device
-1. make sure to comment out the server options in the capacitor config, this is only for dev
+1. Make sure to comment out the server options in the capacitor.config.ts file as this is only needed for development
-2. plug in your device (optional)
+2. Plug in your device (optional)
-3. `npm run install`
+3. `npm run dev-install`
-4. choose your android device
-5. you can now unplug your device
+4. Choose your android device.
+You can now unplug your device and use the app as intended.